cdl-geneseo/geneseo-dictionary/R/Raw.md

 # Raw

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Raw

 Created by  Unknown User (ac45) on Apr 07, 2019

 (v.)
 To have sexual intercourse without the use of a condom.
 Example: &quot;We did it raw last night.&quot;(A Chen, N-R, 2019).